cyber-dojo-retired/runner-stateful/README.md

 It's API is as follows:

 # pulled_image
-Asks the question 'has the runner-server [docker pull]'ed image_name'?
+Asks the runner-server if it has [docker pull]'ed image_name'?
 - parameters
   * image_name, eg 'cyberdojofoundation/gcc_assert'
 - returns